✥ ✥ ✥

 We value and are thankful for remarks and criticism from all team members.

-The ideal time to create a norms of conduct is the moment the team first comes together, as the Scrum Team forms.
+The ideal time to create Norms of Conduct is the moment the team first comes together, as the Scrum Team forms.
 A group can best express its norms in terms of what people can and should do rather than in terms of behaviors they should avoid.
 The norms provide safety because people can refer to it in Sprint Retrospectives when tension rises in the team.

 ✥ ✥ ✥

 With the safety to engage in productive conflict the Scrum Team is ready to grow into high performance.
 This will result in an increasing Happiness Metric.
-Taking ownership of the norms of local culture, and honoring them, is a fundamental source of Team Pride.
+Taking ownership of the norms of local culture, and honoring them, is a fundamental source of Team Pride (see Team Pride).

 Connie J. Gersick.
 “Marking time: Predictable transitions in task groups.”
 In Academy of Management Journal 32, 1989, pp. 274-309.